cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - **The three pillars of the treatment target different dimensions of functioning**: the patient's relationship with the therapist, specific methods to address deficiencies, and the Ideal Parent Figure (IPF) method.
 - The pilot study suggests that the Three Pillars treatment is effective, although it may not be a short-term intervention.
 - The authors hope this pilot study will stimulate larger-scale outcomes research using their approach.

-### The “real” aspects of the therapist are bound to contribute to periodic treatment ruptures.
-When understood and responded to according to the principl

-**Three Pillars Model of Therapy**

 - Periodic treatment ruptures are inevitable due to the "real" aspects of the therapist, but can be addressed using the principles of the Three Pillars model
 - Ruptures facilitate developmental and healing processes leading to earned security
 - No focus on painful past experiences during treatment, except for initial evaluation